projectara/greybus-spec/source/special/svc.rst

     the necessary action to eject a Module having the given primary interface id.

-.. c:function:: int key_event(u16 key_code, u8 key_event);

-    The SVC sends this to inform the AP that a key with a specific code has generated an event.

 .. c:function:: int pwrmon_rail_count_get(u8 *rail_count);

     The AP uses this operation to retrieve the number of power rails